First

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 7 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 7 days young and navigating through the first part of the current synodic month.
 This is lunation 130 of Meeus index or 1083 from Brown series.

 The length of the current synodic month is 5 hours and 16 minutes shorter than the mean synodic month length.
 It is 53 minutes longer compared to 21st century's shortest synodic month length.

-5 days after point of perigee on 13 July 2010 at 11:21 in ♌ Leo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 10 days, until the Moon reaches the point of next apogee on 28 July 2010 at 23:50 in ♓ Pisces.
+5 days since point of perigee on 13 July 2010 at 11:21 in ♌ Leo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 10 days until the Moon reaches the point of next apogee on 28 July 2010 at 23:50 in ♓ Pisces.

 The Moon is 371 330 km (230 734 mi) away from Earth and getting further over the next 10 days until the point apogee when Earth-Moon distance is going to be 405 955 km (252 249 mi).

-7 days after descending node on 11 July 2010 at 07:30 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 24 July 2010 at 07:59 in ♑ Capricorn.
+7 days after descending node on 11 July 2010 at 07:30 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 24 July 2010 at 07:59 in ♑ Capricorn.

-8 days since the previous standstill on 9 July 2010 at 16:50 in ♊ Gemini when the Moon has reached North declination of ∠25.043°, the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-25.034° at the point of next southern standstill on 22 July 2010 at 11:12 in ♐ Sagittarius.
+8 days since the last northern standstill on 9 July 2010 at 16:50 in ♊ Gemini when the Moon has reached North declination of ∠25.043° the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-25.034° at the point of next southern standstill on 22 July 2010 at 11:12 in ♐ Sagittarius.

 In 7 days on 26 July 2010 at 01:37 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.